-PPR (Pupil Progress Records)Target Setting: Teachers use their specialised knowledge of the individual child to set challenging targets in their PPR in Communication & Literacy, Cognition and Numeracy including Computing, Knowledge & Understanding of the World, Physical Activity, Creative and Expressive Arts and PSHE & Life Skills at the start of each academic year.
+PPR (Pupil Progress Records) and Child Led Plans Target Setting: Teachers use their specialised knowledge of the individual child to set challenging targets in their PPR in Communication & Literacy, Cognition and Numeracy including Computing, Knowledge & Understanding of the World, Physical Activity, Creative and Expressive Arts and PSHE & Life Skills & RSE are written at the start of each academic year.
+Child Led Plan targets in My Communication, My Independence, My Physical Wellbeing, My Outdoor Learning and Sensory Play.
 These are validated and rigorously scrutinized by the Senior Leadership Team, peers and external professionals to ensure maintenance of high expectations.
 Each child's progress towards meeting their targets is reviewed on a termly basis.
 The results are carefully analysed by the Senior Leadership Team, whole school progress is calculated and specific cohorts such as class groups, ethnic minority groups, Looked After Children and those on Free School Meals are compared to check that all groups are achieving equally well.
 A report is sent to Governors who offer appropriate support, challenge and scrutiny of the data.
 Subject leads and class teachers are informed of children who need additional support so that interventions can be planned for accordingly.

 Engagement Model - The engagement model is an assessment tool that helps schools meet their duties in supporting pupils who are working below the level of the national curriculum and who are not engaged in subject-specific study.
-The model has 5 areas: exploration, realisation, anticipation, persistence and initiation.
+The model has 5 areas: Exploration, Realisation, Anticipation, Persistence and Initiation.
 Progress through each of the 5 areas of engagement is measured by identifying how established the pupil is against each of the areas of engagement.
 This will differ for each pupil according to their profile of needs as set out in their Education, Health and Care (EHC) plan.
 The engagement model is used in conjunction with our school's existing planning, assessment and recording systems through the PPR and IEPs.
 Effective use of the engagement model is based on regular observational assessment and is central to understanding what the pupil knows and what they can do.
 It is the most reliable way of building up an accurate picture of the pupil's progress.